 |Jiffy reefing (single line, incl. bunt lines)||1/4″||45′|

-If you were paying close attention above, you did a double-take with the 8mm halyards.
-I prefer the larger diameter for a better grip, which lets me get the halyards tighter without cabin top winches.
+If you look closely at the table above, you might be curious about the 8mm halyards.
+I prefer the larger diameter for a better grip, which lets me get the halyards tighter without resorting to cabin top winches.
 For external halyards, 8mm is larger than the standard equipment 1/4″ masthead sheaves.
 They will fit in internal halyard sheaves, by the way.
 If you don’t have internal halyards, you can install Oversize masthead sheaves.

-To finish this project, I taught myself how to splice eyes in double braid line.
-I added eyes everywhere you would normally tie a bowline knot except at the traveler dead ends.
+To finish this project, I recommend that you learn how to splice eyes in double braid line.
+I use them everywhere I would normally tie a bowline knot except at the traveler dead ends.
 Knots let the car travel farther there.
-I whiplocked all the other ends to prevent fraying.
+I whiplock all the other ends to prevent fraying.
 To help organize the lines at the bulkhead, you can install sheet bags or line hangers like shown here.

 Taking the easy route and buying kits is convenient but expensive.
-Besides, the kits don’t incorporate all of the features that I wanted.
-The $tingy Sailor seldom takes the easy route.
+Besides, kits seldom have all of the features that you might want.
+Stingy sailors seldom take the easy route.
 You can easily purchase all of the parts that you need for this project online.
 For your hardware needs, consider using the $tingy Sailor 10% discount from Viadana USA.

-The new rigging works great and really adds to our sailing enjoyment.
-I can do almost everything from the cockpit now and there’s no excuse for not trimming the sails properly.
-It looks sharp and is organized.
-I neglected to take photos of the original lines when we purchased the boat for comparison.
-Suffice it to say that I don’t miss the algae farm.
-It was past time to replace them.
+Your new rigging will work great and really add to your sailing enjoyment.
+Personally, I can do almost everything from the cockpit now and there’s no excuse for not trimming the sails properly.
+It looks sharp, is organized, and helps immensely when sailing single-handed, especially when racing.